 Divine Mercy Supportive Care offers compassionate care to those who face end of life illness while affirming the dignity and sanctity of human life.

-While hospice care is not a new concept, we at Divine Mercy have distinguished ourselves by offering care that is in keeping with the 2000-year rich tradition of Catholic healthcare to help assure that Catholics and their families receive sustenance in their faith at a time when a dying family member is as close to God as he or she will ever be while still here on earth.
+While hospice care is not a new concept, we at Divine Mercy have distinguished ourselves by offering care that is in keeping with the 2000-year rich tradition of Christian healthcare to help assure that patients of faith and their families receive sustenance in their faith at a time when a dying family member is as close to God as he or she will ever be while still here on earth.

 Physicians, RN, and staff are not only dedicated to the highest standards of medical care but also remain morally focused.
-Chaplains are priests or deacons and they assist in preparation for everlasting life in a respectful spiritual manner, no matter where the care receiver is on the spiritual path.
+Chaplains may be priests, deacons or ordained ministers and they assist in preparation for everlasting life in a respectful spiritual manner, no matter where the care receiver is on the spiritual path.

 While compassionate care often extends to include euthanasia, Divine Mercy’s educational efforts are intended to help both the dying and their care providers with the necessary tools to make informed ethical choices based on state, federal and Christ-centered law.
-Divine Mercy supports choice based on the Directives of the USCCB, including a choice to suffer or be free of pain in dying a natural death.
+Divine Mercy supports choice based on the Directives of the USCCB's Ethical & Religious Directives for Christian Healthcare Providers.
 It does NOT believe or support physician (or other) assisted suicide.

-Divine Mercy serves as an advocate and a guardian of the faithful by assisting patients and their families in end of life decisions consistent with the teachings of the Catholic Church.
-Although we are a Catholic agency, we care for people of all Faiths in keeping with the Catholic Standard of Care™ – the “gold standard” of patient care, organizational excellence and a collaborative work environment.
+Divine Mercy serves as an advocate and a guardian of the faithful by assisting patients and their families in end of life decisions consistent with the teachings of Christianity.
+We care for people of all Faiths using the highest standard” of patient care, organizational excellence and a collaborative work environment.